 A: Not recommended at all.
 Hogs are very sensitive to new things, and it usually takes them a long time to come into something new.
 We have had hunters bring their own bait and the results are not good.
 It sometimes acts more like a hog repellent.

 A: Yes, we have ground blinds and tripods that can be set up on active spots and tripods stands near corn spinners.

 Q: Am I limited to hogs?

 A: If you will let us know you are interested in another type of hunt we can make special arrangements for you.
-Make sure you have the correct license.
-Please let us know at time of booking.
+Make sure you have the correct license (Example: License for deer if hunting during deer season) Please let us know at time of booking.